Concepts required to access PSC APIs:

 Please use the following table as a guide to map our services to hostnames.

-PSC API Keys are used to authenticate API access.
+PSC APIs and Services are authenticated via API Keys.
 Users can view API Key settings within the PSC Console under Settings > API Keys.

 API keys include two parts:

-Authentication is passed to the CB Defense API via the
+Authentication is passed to the API via the

 1234, the corresponding